 Youth Sports

-In 2019, thirty-six million young people played organized sports across the United States.
+Each year, nearly thirty-six million young people play organized sports across the United States.
 This program works with youth sports organizations to help these kids succeed both on and off the field.

 Combining physical activity, play, and collaboration, sports are a meaningful way to build social and emotional skills like teamwork, empathy, and problem solving.
 These foundational skills boost young people’s academic, career and life outcomes.